Skip to main content

 Intercalated BSc in Experimental Pathology

-Pathology can be described as the study of disease.
-To understand the disease state, it is essential to understand the normal processes of the body.
-This course offers areas of learning in specific fields of pathology covering some of the major afflictions of the modern world.
-This includes cardiovascular disease, neurodegenerative diseases and cancer.
-Modules on materials used to alleviate diseases, stem cells and personalised medicine are also on offer.
 The course emphasises the importance of research and experimentation for the advancement of our understanding of pathological disorders.
 Insights are given into how the latest developments in technology can be utilised for the benefit of the patient.
 Students will gain an in-depth grounding in the science behind pathology and gain practical skills in experimentation and presentation on completion of the course.

 A research project allows students to construct and develop novel ideas.
 They also promote training in how to plan and organise a programme of work over a six-month time period.
-The final report will require appraisal and evaluation of experimental procedure and data, the construction of new hypotheses and their subsequent defence and justification.
+The final dissertation will require appraisal and evaluation of experimental procedure and data, the construction of new hypotheses and their subsequent defence and justification.

-• Cancer Biology
+• Cancer Biology (BMD381)

-• Molecular Basis of Personalised Medicine (Semester 2)
+• Molecular Basis of Personalised Medicine (BMD383)

-Summary from 2023/24 with unit values and approximate dates
+Summary from 2025/26 with unit values and approximate dates

-Choose 4 taught units as follows:
+Four taught units as follows:

-• Experimental Neuropathology (15 credits - Autumn term)
+• Stem Cells and Regenerative Medicine (15 credits - Autumn term)

 • Cancer Biology (15 credits - Autumn term)

-• Cardiovascular Pathophysiology (15 credits - Spring Term)
+• Molecular Basis of Personalised Medicine (15 credits - Spring term)

 Plus